 #24 – 10 Minutes of Exercise Every Morning For 30 Days

 Daily exercise is ideal, whether you are doing some yoga, push ups, jogging, or really any type of physical activity that challenges your body.
 Given how much the average person sits each day, daily exercise becomes even more important.
 Consider creating a simple 10-minute morning routine of exercises like push ups, bodyweight squats, and dynamic stretches.
 It can be a game changer for you if you have trouble with consistency, or only workout a couple times per week.
 My bet is you will notice results in just a few days as your strength, energy, and flexibility improve.

 #25 – 60 Minutes Of Yoga Every Day For 30 Days

 I’m only just beginning to fully appreciate the benefits of yoga.
 The more I learn and practice, the more I believe it’s an exceptional exercise method to help you feel younger, more relaxed, and improve your mobility, body control, and balance.
-If you feel stiff all the time and stressed, I will make the bold claim that Yoga may change your life completely…if you give it an honest try.
-If 60 minutes of yoga sounds like too much, try 10, or 20 minutes a day for 30 days.
+If you feel stiff all the time and stressed, I will make the bold claim that Yoga may change your life completely…if you stick with it no excuses.
+If 60 minutes of yoga sounds like too much, do 10, or 20 minutes a day for 30 days.

 What are your fitness goals this year?
-Are there any on this list that you want to try?
+Are there any on this list that you want to choose?

 I would love to hear your thoughts, so please leave a comment!